expo/expo/docs/versions/v19.0.0/sdk/location.md

 ### `Expo.Location.watchPositionAsync(options, callback)`

 Subscribe to location updates from the device.
+Please note that updates will only occur while the application is in the foreground.
+Background location tracking is [planned](https://expo.canny.io/feature-requests/p/background-location-tracking), but not yet implemented.

 #### Arguments